The Tomorrow War: Development

 The film was originally set to be distributed by Paramount Pictures with the intention of giving the film a theatrical release.
 The film was delayed for seven months due to the COVID-19 pandemic, though, which forced theaters to close, leading to Top Gun: Maverick taking the release date, and the delay of Mission: Impossible – Dead Reckoning Part One.
 In April 2021, the distribution rights of the film were sold to Amazon with a cost over $200 million.
 McKay commented, "It's a movie that we wanted to go theatrically obviously, that was the intent and how we shot it — we shot it like a big movie, we didn't hold back.
-I know it can play in theaters; I've seen in play in theaters; it's a big, loud, exciting movie, but there's a tradeoff.
+I know it can play in theaters; I've seen it play in theaters; it's a big, loud, exciting movie, but there's a tradeoff.
 We're in a world right now where [with] a big original sci-fi movie, there's a bunch of known properties that are coming in for a landing in theaters weekend after weekend.
 To be able to be a filmmaker who can have a dialogue with audiences in 240 countries at one time... that's also a very exciting proposition and I feel very lucky."

 On July 18, 2019, Yvonne Strahovski was confirmed to be joining the film's cast.
 J. K. Simmons, Betty Gilpin, Sam Richardson, Theo Von (who later left the project), Jasmine Mathews, and Keith Powers also joined the cast in August, with Mary Lynn Rajskub, Edwin Hodge, and additional cast joining in September.
 On November 10, 2019, Pratt shared a photo of the filming on his Instagram with several actors who also appear in the film, and revealed that Paramount Pictures had officially retitled the film The Tomorrow War.
 Although it was not confirmed, the film likely had its name changed to ensure a Chinese release, due to the country having banned several films about ghosts and zombies.